Size is everything!

 Some are designed for speed and these will be harder to control as the wind and sea state increases.

-Although the kayaks have been designed with raise so they can easily be edged they do have a softer curve between the hull and rail.
+Although the kayaks have been designed with rails so they can easily be edged they do have a softer curve between the hull and rail.
 This help in moving water and waves.
 A hard edge would be less friendly and make the kayak a little harder to control.

 The Echo is a kayak designed for the small person or as a youth sea kayak.
 The hull has been refined but it is essentially a Pilgrim Expedition cut.
 If this feels tight you will need to try either of the following: